hyunjimoon/empirical_dynamics/daily_diary/regulation/hierarchical data structure of agency.md

 3: 'Medium Independent Agencies (100-999 employees)':
 4: 'Small Independent Agencies (less than 100 employees)':

+- 'NN-NATIONAL AERONAUTICS AND SPACE ADMINISTRATION'
+- 'AF-DEPARTMENT OF THE AIR FORCE',
+- 'AR-DEPARTMENT OF THE ARMY',
+- 'DD-DEPARTMENT OF DEFENSE',
+- sports,
+- mng to error rate is global; quality to desired worker is local
+-
 #### Layer3 (130 AGY)
 e.g. AF-DEPARTMENT OF THE AIR FORCE , full list:
 'AA-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES',